rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-for-gene-edited-babies.md

 Even though this question only asks about the number of designer babies by January 1st, 2030, we can think about other years as well (e.g. 2040, 2050, etc...), but 2030 seems better than other years at adequately capturing the "just past the horizon of certainty" and "a milestone year for humanity" feeling (2025, which is 3 years away, feels very temporally close and, with regard to human gene-editing, feel predictable, but 2030 is farther away, and what happens with human gene-editing by then feels much less certain).

+&emsp; To make more accurate forecasts on Pablo's question it can be useful to break his large interval of [0, 1000000] in log-space into smaller intervals, which can then be assigned a likelihood that can be converted to a normalized probability[^21].

+{% highlight python %}
+import numpy as np
+log_space_interval = np.logspace(start=0, stop=6, num=5)
+intervals = [int(np.ceil(elt)) for elt in log_space_interval]
+int_tups = list(zip(intervals[:-1], intervals[1:]))
+int_tups = [(elt[0], elt[1]) for elt in int_tups]
+int_tups[1:] = [(elt[0]+1, elt[1]) for elt in int_tups[1:]]
+print(int_tups)
+#[(1, 32), (33, 1000), (1001, 31623), (31624, 1000000)]
+{% endhighlight %}

+My naive estimate (without weighting different scenarios or  looking at analogies) for how many designer babies will have been born by January 1st 2030 goes as follows:

+> Likelihood (0/100) for 1-32 babies?: 95 <br>
+Likelihood (0/100) for 33-1000 babies?: 80 <br>
+Likelihood (0/100) for 1001-31623 babies?: 20 <br>
+Likelihood (0/100) for 31624-1000000 babies?: 10 <br>
+>
+You assigned the following probabilities to the intervals:<br>
+1-32 - 46.34% <br>
+33-1000 - 39.02% <br>
+1001-31623 - 9.76% <br>
+31624-1000000 - 4.88%
+>
+> With 90% confidence, you expect the # of gene-babes to be between 1 and 15556.

-&emsp; From my explorations of human gene-editing, including the research referenced to in the earlier section on people's perspectives on the subject, 3 principal components, which I believe subsume most of the plausible factors guiding the future application of human gene-editing, stand out to me: legality, availability, and desirability.
+Now, I will try to make a more informed estimate.
+From my explorations of human gene-editing, including the research referenced to in the earlier section on people's perspectives on the subject, 3 principal components, which I believe subsume most of the plausible factors guiding the future application of human gene-editing, stand out to me: legality, availability, and desirability.
 Generally, I would describe these as

 - __Legality__: The state of global governance of human genome editing for treatment or enhancement, including how states respond in the future to situations such as the He Jiankui affair.
 - __Availability__: How easy, globally speaking, it is to have your child be gene-edited, regardless of whether it is illegal.
 - __Desirability__: To what degree society finds human gene-editing unacceptable and dissuades its application, people generally desire to have their children be gene-edited, and some people are willing to go to have their children be gene-edited.

+For each of these components, adoption scenarios and analogies can be generated that, when taken together, provide a more thorough picture of how human gene-editing practices might unfold in society.
+The question to ask for each of these components is _what information is important and how should it be weighted?_.

 <!-- &emsp; Given the perspectives on human gene-editing that I explored  earlier, I think it makes most sense to begin by postulating about how people's intentions and opinions on the topic might generate different scenarios for the clinical application of human gene-editing. -->

+#### *Legality*

+The legality of human gene-editing in nations is guided primarily by governance policies provided by the ethics committees of organization like the WHO or NHGRI.

+Present legality:

+Statement for Legality:

+Sanity Check for Legality:

+- _Am I missing any pertinent information?_:
+- _Am I weighting more recent events more heavily?_
+- _Am I misunderstanding causal events?_
+- _Am I thinking wishfully?_
+- _Are my forecasts going to affect the forecasting target?_
+- _Where have I anchored myself relative to the community prediction?_ Are my forecasts too close to an initial reference point?

 #### *Intentions*

 #### *Scenarios*

+Scenario forecasting:
+Have you generated scenarios based on possible factors/drivers,
+    their relative impacts, the interactions between them, and the targets to be forecast?
+Have you at least done "best", "middle", "worst" scenarios?

 #### *Analogies*

+Forecasting by analogy:
+What is similar to what I am forecasting?
+What are the attributes of similarity?
+Have you based the forecasts on multiple instead of single analogies?
+Have you based your analogies on similar attributes?

 #### *Forecast*